Property Tax Freeze for Seniors in Texas: Complete 2026 Guide

 Frequently Asked Questions

-Does the tax freeze apply to all my property taxes?
-No — the mandatory freeze only applies to school district taxes.
-However, some cities and counties have voluntarily adopted their own tax ceilings for seniors.
-Check with your local taxing entities.
+No. The mandatory freeze applies only to school district taxes, which are typically the largest portion of your tax bill.
+However, some cities and counties in Texas have voluntarily adopted their own tax ceilings for seniors.
+Contact your local taxing entities to find out whether they offer an additional freeze.

-Texas seniors have powerful tools to reduce their tax burden — but none of them work unless you take action.
-Make sure your exemptions are in place, and consider protesting your appraised value every year to keep all your taxes in check.
+Texas seniors have powerful tools to reduce their tax burden - but none of them work unless you take action.
+Make sure your exemptions and property tax freeze are in place, and consider protesting your appraised value every year to keep all your taxes in check.
+For a complete walkthrough of every strategy available - including the "triple stack" of exemptions, protests, and the 10% cap - see our guide on how to lower property taxes in Texas.

 Ballard Property Tax Protest handles the entire protest process for Texas homeowners.
 We only charge a fee if we successfully reduce your taxes - no upfront cost, no risk.